learn-co-students/jwt-auth-rails-london-web-career-010719/README.md

 ---

-- Knowing this, we can set up our server to anticipate a JWT sent along in request headers:
+- Knowing this, we can set up our server to anticipate a JWT sent along in request headers, _instead_ of passing the token directly to `ApplicationController#decoded_token`:

 ```ruby
 class ApplicationController < ActionController::API